Vet bonding scheme

-To help ease the shortage of rural veterinarians working with production animals, the Ministry for Primary Industries (MPI) set up the Voluntary Bonding Scheme for Veterinarians.
+To help ease the shortage of rural veterinarians working with production animals, the Ministry for Primary Industries (MPI) set up the Voluntary Bonding Scheme (VBS) for Veterinarians.
 The scheme aims to attract and retain graduate vets into rural practice.
 It provides a payment to recently graduated vets who work in an eligible practice with a primary focus in production animals.

 Participants eligible for $55,000 over 5 years

 People taking part in the scheme are eligible for $55,000 ($11,000 each year) over the 5 years of the scheme.
 MPI will pay the first instalment in your third year in the scheme, with the second and third instalments made after the fourth and fifth years respectively.
-MPI will contact you near to your anniversary date and send you an Eligibility for Payment form to complete.
+MPI will contact participants near their anniversary date and send them an Eligibility for Payment form to complete.